amkhlv/pdq/README.md

 Right click with mouse on the place where you want to place the anchor.
 The dialog for entering annotation will pop up.

+To display an annotation, left-click on its anchor.

+Annotations are saved in the same `filename.pdq` as bookmarks.